Naoghuman/lib-preferences/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.5.0`.
+Current `version` is `0.5.1`.
 Main points in this release are:
-* This is a major update.
+* This is a minor update.
-* Create new package structure to reflect my new library conventions.
-* Deprecated all old classes and interfaces.
-* Update the readme to reflect the changes.
+* Mostly updated the documentation (ReadMe, JavaDoc).

 **Maven coordinates**
 ```xml